AOG-Lab/fft-denoising-app-user-guide/README.md

 ## Website purpose

-The purpose of this website is to document the use of the FFT-based calcium transient analysis application in a clear and reproducible way.
+The purpose of this website is to document the use of the CalciumInsight in a clear and reproducible way.

 The guide explains: